 Asthma is a chronic inflammatory disease of the airways.
 Inhaled corticosteroids are the mainstay of treatment for asthma, but they can have side effects.
 NSAIDs like ibuprofen may help to reduce inflammation in the airways and improve asthma symptoms.

 Ibuprofen may also help to reduce the risk of asthma exacerbations.
-An exacerbation is an increase in asthma symptoms that can lead to an asthma attack.
+An exacerbation is an increased asthma symptom that can lead to an asthma attack.
 NSAIDs like ibuprofen can help to reduce the risk of exacerbations by inhibiting the production of leukotrienes.
 Leukotrienes are inflammatory compounds that are involved in asthma pathogenesis.

 Risks Associated with the Use of NSAIDs in Asthmatics